rootstrap/best_buy_ruby/docs/general_overview.md

 In spite of having each their own specification, they all share some basics listed here.

-## Common methods
+## Common interface

-These methods can be used with any of the APIs:
+This method can be used with any of the APIs:

 #### `get_all(search_query:, pagination:)`
 _alias: `index`_

-Retrieves a collection of items (which ones depends on the API).
+Retrieves a collection of items (these depend on the API).
 These items will be filtered by `search_query` and limited by `pagination`.

 Params: